alazartegene/Alazar/README.md

-# Alazar
+# Alazar Tegene

-This is my portfolio
+This is my portfolio which is done using react.